In addition to the WYHA Policies (listed below), WYHA follows and

 - Alternates are committed to and are to play for their primary team first and can be used as an alternate as long as it doesn’t interfere with the primary team’s schedule.
 However there are situations where use of alternates in conflict with their primary team’s schedule would be allowed.
 For example if the primary team has a practice and the alternate team has a game then the alternate can play in the game.
 Also, if both head coaches and the Travel Director discuss the situation and it is determined use of the alternates is in the best interest of both teams and the organization as a whole.

 Select or Supplemental teams will be permitted only if a written request is submitted and approved by the WYHA Board.
-Tryouts will be held and are limited to players registered with WYHA.
+Tryouts may be held and are limited to players registered with WYHA.
 Players must be USA Hockey rostered and fall within his/her USA hockey age classification.
-The team’s schedule cannot conflict with the House schedule.
+The team’s schedule cannot conflict with the schedules of the players primary team(s).

 - WYHA Select teams will be allowed ten (10) games with the same WYH House player.
 Once the eleventh game is played, player cannot and will not be allowed to return to a House team.